Coinbase exchange has outage due to high trading volume

-NEW YORK Digital currency exchange Coinbase said on Monday it was experiencing an outage due to an increase in traffic and trading volume.
+NEW YORK (Reuters) - Digital currency exchange Coinbase said on Monday it was experiencing an outage due to an increase in traffic and trading volume.

 One of the world's largest digital currency companies with operations in 32 countries, Coinbase engineers and support teams have been working to keep up with the volume, the exchange said in a statement to Reuters.